clux/facemaulers/recaps/103-nat1-teleport.md

 - 3 attacks per round + 3x heartcleaver attacks legendary!
 - Maybe cast spells instead for one action (bonus), 2 actions (full action)
 - Use charge as leg if possible; 2x actions, but more dmg, and push/prone.
 - Heartcleaver artifact +4 Greatsword.
-Confusion on Crit for 1 round.
+Confusion on Crit for 1 round (evil bag, faey has it)

 Beholder: Ray on one person (or cluster).
 He can't eye-ray in there.
 Well, narrate it anyway.
 Rays: !roll (d3, 3d10, 3d3) (1=GW, 2=Mordai, 3=Faey), cone target, rays, targets